 The MIRROR tool provides access to all Mirror registers.
 Mirror registers are an emulation of OTP registers.
 Mirror registers can be read/written multiple times, whereas OTP registers can be burned just twice.
-For more information on OTP and Mirror registers, see Section 7.6.
 In case of a power-on reset, the Mirror registers are reset to the default OTP configuration (empty if OTP sectors are not burned).
 Mirror registers can be read and written in Test mode only.
 See Section 7.3.2.